 - Your Education

 Not only do you want your LinkedIn profile to be strategically optimized, but you also want it to be free of grammar and spelling errors.
 Only list accurate and factual details on your profile.
-The last thing you want is to be considered a fraud – that would be devastating to your career.
+The last thing you want is to be considered a fraud if anyone takes the time to check you out!

 Settings to Get You Seen